Python-SIP/sip/sphinx/directives.rst

         [:directive:`%Docstring`]
     }

-This directive is use to define a Python property.  ``name`` is the name of the property.
+This directive is used to define a Python property.  ``name`` is the name of the property.

 ``get`` is the Python name of the getter method and must refer to a method in the same class.